salesforce/lwc-rfcs/text/0000-light-dom.md

 - **Third party integrations**

-  Third party tools need to traverse the DOM, which breaks with Shadow DOM and the existing browser APIs (querySelector, ...).
-Note that the use of Light DOM fixes for Light DOM components, but not for native Shadow DOM ones if the page contains any: Analytics tools, Personalization platforms, Commerce tools like PriceSpider or Honey...
+  Third party tools need to traverse the DOM, which doesn't work with Shadow DOM and standard browser query APIs such as `querySelector` and `querySelectorAll`.
+This affects analytics tools, personalization platforms, commerce tools, etc.
 - **Testing software**

   Tools like Selenium, Cypress etc. face the same issues as third party tools when it comes to traversing the DOM.